Getting to see snow on Himalayan treks is all about timing. If you’re on the right trail during the right month, you will get to see snow.

 These treks take you above the permanent snow line.
 This doesn’t mean that it snows here all year long.
 It just means that the winter snow never completely melts away.

 However, the amount of snow that you see varies with every month.
-Summer is the best time with just the right amount of snow (Mid May to Mid June).
-After that, there are just patches of snow but monsoons make most treks inaccessible.
-In late October, the first bout of winter snow comes in, giving the mountains a good coating of snow.
+At these altitudes, early summer is the best time with just the right amount of snow (Mid May to Mid June).
+After that, there are just patches of snow until the end of monsoons (mid September).
+In the first week of October, the first bout of winter snow comes in, giving the mountains a good coating of snow.
 At around the last week of October you get another bout of snowfall, which usually shuts trails at this altitude.

 At any time of the year, the window for trekking at this altitude is quite small.
-This is not only because snow makes the trails inaccessible for a larger part of the year.
-The low temperatures here often cause water sources to freeze.
+This is not only because snow makes the trails inaccessible for a larger part of the year, the temperatures too start dropping rapidly.
+Known water sources generally dry up or freeze.

-Best time to see snow: April-May for treks in Sikkim, May-June for treks in Uttarakhand (Rupin Pass, Kedartal, Buran Ghati), June-early July for treks in Himachal Pradesh Pin Bhaba Pass).
+Best time to see snow above 14,000 feet: April-May for treks in Sikkim (Goechala), May-June for treks in Uttarakhand (Rupin Pass, Kedartal, Buran Ghati), June-early July for treks in Himachal Pradesh Pin Bhaba Pass).
 Late September–October for all treks at this altitude.

 Pro tip: Go on treks above 14,000 ft in the second week of June.
 The lower reaches at around 11,000 ft are a riot of colours with lush greenery and wild flowers.
 Higher up you experience lovely summer snow!

-It snows for over six months in a year at these altitudes.
-Snowfall typically starts in early December and carries on till mid-May.
+It snows for over five months in a year at these altitudes.
+Snowfall typically starts in early December, heaviest in January but carries on intermittently till late April.
 This is why treks that go this high have a limited window when they are accessible.
-There is just way too much snow in other months to trek here safely.
+There is just too much snow in other months to trek here safely.

 It begins snowing at these altitudes in December and goes on till April.
 You are likely to find snow till mid April on treks at this altitude.

 These are great treks to do if you want to experience fresh snow.
-This is the kind of snow that is so soft that you can hear it crunch with every step you take.
+This is the kind of snow that is soft and powdery that you can hear it crunch with every step you take.

-Best time to see snow: January-February for treks in West Bengal, December to April for treks in Uttarakhand (Kedarkantha, Dayara Bugyal, Brahmatal, Deoriatal Chandrashila), April-May for Himachal Pradesh (Brighu Lake, Beas Kund), April-May for Nepal (Annapurna Base Camp, Khopra Ridge), Late June for Kashmir.
+Best time to see snow: January-February for treks in West Bengal (Sandakphu), December to April for treks in Uttarakhand (Kedarkantha, Dayara Bugyal, Brahmatal, Deoriatal Chandrashila), April-May for Himachal Pradesh (Brighu Lake, Beas Kund), April-May for Nepal (Annapurna Base Camp, Khopra Ridge), Late June for Kashmir (Tarsar Marsar).

 It snows only in the winter months at this altitude.
 That is for about 2 months in the year, from end of December to end of February.
 However, intermittent snowfall continues all the way till early April.

 If the snowfall is substantial, the snow stays on the trails for around 2 weeks.
-So, you can find patches of snow on these trails till early April.
+So, you can find patches of snow on these trails till late March.

 On parts of the trek exposed directly to the sun, you might not find any snow at all.
-Forest trails, which are generally shaded, will have snow for a little longer.
+Forest trails, which are generally shaded, will have snow longer.

 How does the latitude affect snow?